-Our frontend framework Angular (mainly maintained by Google), combined with the use of unique user tokens, protects your users against common threats such as cross-site scripting (CSS / XSS) and cross-site request forgery (CSRF / XSRF).
+Our frontend framework Vue, combined with the use of unique user tokens, protects your users against common threats such as cross-site scripting (CSS / XSS) and cross-site request forgery (CSRF / XSRF).

 We're using MongoDB as a data store, meaning that our application is not vulnerable to SQL injections.
 The use of an established middleware and input sanitation of all input adds further protection.

 As mentioned above, our application runs on AWS servers.
-Microsoft keeps the server software up to date at all times and fixes any newly security vulnerabilities immediately.
+AWS keeps the server software up to date at all times and fixes any new security vulnerabilities immediately.

 Even an authenticated (logged in) user may try to exploit vulnerabilities — someone could, for example, register for a demo account and try to access other clients’ information.

-While the software frameworks listed above already protects the system from that threat, the application code additionally checks each request and verifies that the database object's company ID matches the company ID of the user.
-Each database object is tagged with a company ID and any potential attempts to breach those trigger immediate notifications to our administrators.
+While the software frameworks listed above already protect the system from that threat, the application code additionally checks each request and verifies that the database object’s company ID matches the company ID of the user.
+Each database object is tagged with a company ID, and any potential attempts to breach those trigger immediate notifications to our administrators.

 Our application and database are hosted in a securely guarded data center where professional staff takes care of the physical security of servers.

 Remote access is strictly limited, too.
 Within our team, each deployment of new code has to be approved by one of two people that have access.
 The same access limitation applies to our databases and internal administration area.
-Access to the databases, to our central code repository and to our hosting environment is furthermore protected by 2-factor-authentication.
+Access to the databases, our central code repository, and our hosting environment is furthermore protected by two-factor-authentication.
 We regularly update passwords and security tokens.

-In our internal administration data, we only display aggregated statistics and company level data (such as invoicing information), not the content of actual feedback, reviews, etc. We do not look into a raw customer data unless we have been granted permission to do so to fix a bug.
-That said, most bugs can be fixed by analysing server logs and reproducing the problem with dummy data.
+In our internal administration data, we only display aggregated statistics and company-level data (such as invoicing information), not the content of actual feedback, reviews, etc. We do not look into raw customer data unless we have been granted permission to do so to fix a bug.
+That said, most bugs can be fixed by analyzing server logs and reproducing the problem with dummy data.

-Databases are backed up on an hourly basis and can be restored should the software or server ever fail in a significant way.
-Back-ups are stored in different European data centers for additional security.
-Please note that we cannot restore individual customer accounts - if you delete something within your account, it actually gets deleted.
+Databases are backed up on a continuous basis and can be restored should the software or server ever fail in a significant way.
+Backups are stored in different availability zones for additional security.

 We closely monitor the performance of our application and databases via AWS’ in-built monitoring tools and NewRelic.
 Any internal errors or potential failures of our various integrations are logged and trigger notifications to our development team, usually allowing us to identify the problem within a few minutes and swiftly remedy the situation.

-If you think you have found a security threat in our system, please contact us immediately via email@example.com or via +49 160 9798 2209.
-Your information will remain confidential and we will deal with your request immediately.
+If you still think you have found a security threat in our system, please contact us immediately via email@example.com or +49 160 9798 2209.
+Your information will remain confidential, and we will deal with your request immediately.